Jim Chapman Lake (Sulphur River Basin)

 According to pertinent data from the U. S. Army Corps of Engineers, The top of the rolled earthfill dam is at the elevation of 464.5 feet above mean sea level.
 Maximum design water surface may reach to 459.5 feet above mean sea level.
 The uncontrolled emergency spillway is a type of broad crested ogee weir with an elevation of 446.2 feet above mean sea level at its crest.
 At this elevation which is also defined as top of flood control pool, the Lake can store 440,673 acre feet of water encompassing a surface area of 22,735 acres.

-According to TWDB 2007 volumetric survey, the lake had a storage capacity of 298,930 acre-feet, encompassing a surface area of 17,958 acres, at its conservation pool elevation 440 feet above mean sea level.
+According to TWDB 2022 volumetric survey, the lake had a storage capacity 294,498 acre-feet and encompasses 17,998 acres at conservation pool elevation (440.0 feet NGVD29).
 The dam controls a drainage area of approximately 479 square miles.